-When Hedi (Laura Tonke) gets stuck in the elevator one morning on her way to the office, she takes the situation with humor.
-Because this is Hedi: even in moments when others would panic, she remains calm.
-But then one evening she of all people is haunted by an anxiety attack that completely throws her family life, which has been so perfect so far, off course.
-Instead of seeing only the positive sides of life and looking forward to the future as before, Hedi's everyday life is now dominated by existential fears, which literally paralyse her.
-There is just as little to think about work as there is about moving to Africa with her husband Uli (Hans Löw) and their son Finn (Leander Nitsche).
-Because Uli's job there is quickly lost and also otherwise he is as helpless in the face of the situation as his wife.
-It doesn't take long for the anxiety disorder to become a real stress test for her marriage and her actually so unshakeable love.
-Hedi doesn't want to lose this happiness - but what can she do if she is stuck in her fears?
+When Hedi (Laura Tonke) gets stuck in the elevator on her way to the office one morning, she takes the situation with humor.
+Because that's Hedi: even in moments when others would panic, she remains calm.
+But then, one evening, she of all people is struck by an anxiety attack that throws her hitherto perfect family life completely off course.
+Instead of seeing only the positive sides of life and looking forward to the future, Hedi's everyday life is now dominated by existential fears that paralyze her.
+She can no more think of working than she can think of moving to Africa with her husband Uli (Hans Löw) and their son Finn (Leander Nitsche).
+Uli quickly loses his job there, and he is as helpless in the face of the situation as his wife.
+It doesn't take long for the anxiety disorder to become a real test for their marriage and their love, which is actually so unshakeable.
+Hedi does not want to lose this happiness - but what to do when she is stuck in her fears after all?

-The fact that the story is told not only from the point of view of the affected hedi is to be highly credited for the staging.
-It also tries to show what her illness means for Uli, what he is willing to give up and what forces he has to mobilize to help his wife in this difficult time.
-How much he suffers from the powerlessness of helplessness is as important a part of the story as Hedi's despair at being stuck in an indefinable fear.
-In any case, this is a well played and especially in the first half very well staged auteur cinema.
-But towards the end the whole thing gets a bit more unwieldy and also makes use of some unnecessary clichés (especially as far as Uli is concerned), which is a shame in view of the many good aspects.
+What is highly creditable to the production is the fact that the story is not only told from the point of view of the affected Hedi.
+Rather, it also attempts to show what her illness means to Uli, what he is willing to give up, and what forces he must mobilize to stand by his wife during this difficult time.
+How much he has to suffer from the powerlessness of helplessness is as much a part of the story as Hedi's despair at being stuck in an indefinable fear.
+This is definitely terrifically acted and, especially in the first half, very well directed auteur cinema.
+But towards the end the whole thing gets a bit more unwieldy and then also uses some unnecessary clichés (especially concerning Uli), which is a bit of a pity considering the many good aspects.